Productivity

 Body language

 While you may be tempted to wear new clothes for the interview, you don’t want to be uncomfortable during the interview.
 Your discomfort will show in your body language and impact your confidence.
 Make eye contact, but don’t stare at people.
 Keep a strong and steady posture; if you shake hands, ensure your grip is firm but not tight.
-Your body language should help you exude confidence.
+Comfortable, confident body language will convey professionalism and ease, which are key when preparing for a job interview.

 Regardless of the format of your interview, thorough preparation is critical.
 Practice beforehand, research well, and stay confident in your demeanour.
 Good luck!